Joey Bart Preview, Player Props: Giants vs. Rockies

 - The pitching staff for the Rockies has a collective 7.1 K/9, the worst in the league.

-- The Rockies have the last-ranked team ERA across all league pitching staffs (5.67).
+- The Rockies have the last-ranked team ERA among all league pitching staffs (5.70).

-- Rockies pitchers combine to give up 202 total home runs at a clip of 1.5 per game (second-most in the league).

-- The lefty last pitched on Sunday against the Toronto Blue Jays, when he threw six innings, allowing five earned runs while giving up nine hits.
+- In his most recent appearance on Sunday against the Toronto Blue Jays, the right-hander tossed four innings, giving up two earned runs while surrendering four hits.

-- In 15 games this season, the 32-year-old has put up a 4.33 ERA and 4.7 strikeouts per nine innings, while allowing a batting average of .305 to opposing batters.
+- In 15 games this season, the 35-year-old has a 5.98 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .292 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.